Macroscopic Wave Propagation for 2D Lattice with Random Masses: Numerical Results

 For both the constant coefficient and periodic cases, a half power of $\ep$ is lost with each increase in dimension.
 This is due to the length scaling and is negated when one considers the coarse-graining limit.
 We see no reason this trend should not continue into higher dimensions.
 On the other hand, there is not a decrease in the power of $\epsilon$ in the i.i.d. case.
 Heuristically, one can see this by comparing the variance of $\chi$ in 1D and in 2D.
 The fundamental solution $\varphi$ of $\Delta$ plays an important role in the growth rate.
-In 1D, this fundamental solution is given by $\varphi(\cdot)=\frac{1}{2}|\cdot|.$ Taking the expectation of $\chi_r^2$ where $\chi_r$ is defined by \eqref{Chi restricted} yields that $\chi_r^2$ is approximately the size of $r^3$ in $\ell^{\infty}$.
-The same procedure in 2D yields $r^2\log(r)^2$.
-This accounts for an additional half power of $\epsilon$ after taking square roots.
+In 1D, this fundamental solution is given by $\varphi(\cdot)=\frac{1}{2}|\cdot|.$ Taking the expectation of $\chi_r^2$ and then taking the square-root, where $\chi_r$ is defined by \eqref{Chi restricted}, yields that $\chi_r$ is approximately the size of $r^\frac{3}{2}$ in $\ell^{\infty}$.
+The same procedure in 2D yields $r\log(r)$.
+This accounts for an additional half power loss $\epsilon$ in the 1D case.
 The argument using the ideas of sub-Gaussian random variables is one way to formalize this intuition and obtain an almost sure estimate.
 Ultimately, this half power is negated by the increase in dimension, and since the random term in the residual is still the dominant one, we find that the size of the absolute error (as dependent upon $\ep$) roughly does not change from 1D to 2D.
 Therefore the coarse-graining limit converges faster in 2D.